-- The military diet is a very low-calorie diet plan that is followed three days per week in order to cause weight lost.
+- The three day military diet is a very low-calorie diet plan that is followed three days per week in order to cause weight lost.
 It includes 4 days off from dieting and doesn’t specify how much exercise is necessary to do.

 - Foods eaten on the military diet, which add up to only about 800–1,100 calories daily, include non-starchy veggies, fruit, meat, cottage cheese, eggs, toast, peanut butter, coffee and ice cream.